KaiLangen96/toulouse-memory-game/README.md

 ### Imagery

-The pictures I used to create the memory game were all taken by [Hanna Kronberg](https://www.linkedin.com/in/hanna-kronberg-534a2b199/).
+The pictures I used to create the memory game were all taken by [Hanna Kronberg](https://www.linkedin.com/in/hanna-kronberg-534a2b199/) or myself.

 * The [backface](assets/images/Backface.jpg) for the cards shows his paw print in the snow of winter 2022.